techidaily/site-games-able/source/_posts/clearing-false-payment-failures-on-playstation.md

 * You can buy PSN gift cards and redeem the codes to fund your wallet.
 * You can add a PayPal wallet and use it to make payments.

- You can learn how to add these methods and set them as your default in our guide on[how to add funds to your PSN wallet and buy games](https://www.makeuseof.com/add-psn-wallet-funds-and-buy-games-on-ps5/) .
+ You can learn how to add these methods and set them as your default in our guide on [how to add funds to your PSN wallet and buy games](https://www.makeuseof.com/add-psn-wallet-funds-and-buy-games-on-ps5/) .

 ## Card Problems Are Mostly From the Issuer